brianhogg/event-calendar-newsletter/readme.txt

 * Filter events - by category, tag or a specific calendar so you get only the events you want in your newsletter
 * Group events - by day or month so they're easier to read
 * Save multiple templates - quickly get the events you want in the right format
-* Ability to automatically insert events into MailChimp, MailPoet, Active Campaign, Aweber and others
+* Ability to automatically insert events into MailChimp, MailPoet and Newsletter plugins for WordPress, Active Campaign, Aweber and others
 * Ability to configure automatic mailings and reminders of upcoming events
 * Selecting less than a week (1-6 days) of events
 * Custom date range - select only the events you want, ie. if you're creating a future newsletter in advance
+* Start from date - start events a number of days in the future, letting you easily create sections in your newsletter (ie. next week, next weekend)
 * Email support - get questions quickly answered and submit feature requests

 [https://eventcalendarnewsletter.com](https://eventcalendarnewsletter.com/?utm_source=wordpress.org&utm_medium=link&utm_campaign=event-cal-readme&utm_content=description)